microsoft/industry/foundations/powerPlatform/data/Dataverse.md

 Microsoft Docs Data in a column are limited to the data type of that column.
 Some columns can be converted into a different data type.
 This conversion does not change the data.
 A set of columns together defines a table, similar to what you find in a MS SQL database.

 Dataverse has a transactional store.
 It is optimized for operational applications with frequent CRUD operations (Create Read Update Delete).
-Fixed price pr allocated storage capacity disregarding of use (Tenant Entitlement).
+Fixed price per allocated storage capacity regardless of use (Tenant Entitlement).
 Given the structure of tables, columns and rows, Dataverse requires a normalized data model.
 Managed service (backup, availability), easy to use with click through designers to create, edit, and interact with data.
 Dataverse is tightly integrated with Biz Apps universe, Power Platform and Dynamics 365.
 Data is stored and accessible across the applications in that suite of products.
 A Dataverse database currently is limited to 4TB in total size.